Espyo/Pikifen/README.txt

 ===============
     To play, just pick an area and start playing!
     To make content for the engine, just edit the image, sound, or text files in the "Game_data" folder.
 Some things can also be edited using the built-in editors.
+    Alternatively, you can download some content made by other players (check the Discord server!)
     This project is still under construction, so expect some things to be incomplete!
     For more detailed information, including tutorials, please check the included manual.